These Apps have all MOI subjects needed pass your board

 4. Q. What type of strategy has the fires center of excellence Developed?

-A: The Fires Center of Excellence has Developed a Fires Strategy that provides an Excellent Framework for the Evolution and Synergy of the Air Defense Artillery and the Field Artillery
+A: A Fires Strategy that provides an Excellent Framework for the Evolution and Synergy of the Air Defense Artillery and the Field Artillery.

 5. Q. What does the acronym AMD stand for?

 Copyright ArmyADP.com All Questions and Answers were Designed and Developed for Sole use on ArmyADP.com and should not be duplicated or distributed in any form either through electronic means or paper without the express consent of Army ADP.com

 Army ADP 3-09 and ADRP 3-09.
 This site contains new army study guide questions and answers for Army boards. .
 The source for Army Doctrine 2015.
 The purpose is to help Soldiers become better educated and earn quicker Army promotions by assisting in not only their Army educations but also their college educations as well.
 It has been designed to assist Soldiers in preparing for promotion boards and competition boards.
 All the questions and answers are directly from Army publications and are designed in a way for Soldiers to learn these publications while also preparing for boards.
 It is also managed and updated frequently to keep up with changing Army publications so please inform TOP if there is outdated material so that he can keep the material relevant and updated.
 Also, please do not hesitate to contact TOP if there is a board topic that you would like to see added.
 Email TOP at firstname.lastname@example.org

 6. Q. What does the acronym EA stand for?